 Speech-Language Pathology Salary in Nevada

 Nevada is one of only a handful of states whose average annual SLP salary breaks six digits.
-At $100,620 per year ($48.37 an hour), Nevada’s average SLP salary is the sixth-best of all states in the nation.
+At $100,620 per year ($48.37 an hour), Nevada’s average SLP salary ranks sixth in the nation.
+Top earners (90th percentile) earn about $135,180, or $64.99 hourly.

 Salaries for Speech-Language Pathologists in Urban and Rural Nevada